Azure/device-simulation-dotnet/docs/API_SPECS_SIMULATIONS.md

 ```
 More details about these limits: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-quotas-throttling

-## Get details of the simulation, including device models and statistics
+## Get details of the simulation, including device models, rate limits and statistics

 Request:
 ```